-We take ESG-related risks and opportunities into account in our strategic decisionmaking, both by the Board and management.
+We take ESG-related risks and opportunities into account in our strategic decision-making, both by the Board and management.

 - ESG matters are managed and monitored by senior management throughout the year.
 The Board exercises oversight over ESG matters at the full Board level and through our relevant committees. - Under its charter, our Nominating and Corporate Governance Committee is expressly tasked with reviewing the Company's undertakings with respect to ESG matters, including our role as a corporate citizen and policies and programs relating to health, safety and sustainability matters.
-An ESG update is included as a standing agenda item at each Nominating and Corporate Governance Committee Meeting. - In 2020, we amended our Nominating and Corporate Governance Committee charter to further reflect our commitment to actively seeking out highly qualified women and minority director candidates, as well as candidates with diverse backgrounds, experiences and skills as part of each director search the Company undertakes.
-In 2021, we amended our Corporate Governance Guidelines to include the same commitment therein. - Our Audit Committee charter expressly tasks the Audit Committee with the review and oversight of the Company's policies with respect to risk assessment and risk management related to information technology and cybersecurity. - At least once a quarter, management provides the Audit Committee with an update on cybersecurity.
-In 2021, at the direction of the Audit Committee, the Company engaged an external consulting firm to conduct a comprehensive information security assessment of the Company's businesses.
-The results of the assessment were presented to the Audit Committee.
-The Company has developed action plans to implement recommended improvements and provides regular updates to the Audit Committee on its progress. - The Company maintains a robust information security training and compliance program, which includes, among other things, regular phishing awareness training.
+An ESG update is included as a standing agenda item at each Nominating and Corporate Governance Committee Meeting. - Our refreshed Board is comprised of individuals with diverse backgrounds, skills and experiences, and our Nominating and Corporate Governance Committee charter and Corporate Governance Guidelines reflect our commitment to actively seeking out highly qualified women and minority director candidates, as well as candidates with diverse backgrounds, experiences and skills as part of each director search the Company undertakes. - Our Audit Committee charter expressly tasks the Audit Committee with the review and oversight of the Company's policies with respect to risk assessment and risk management related to information technology and cybersecurity. - At least once a quarter, management provides the Audit Committee with an update on cybersecurity. - The Company maintains a robust information security training and compliance program, which includes, among other things, regular phishing awareness training.
+In October 2023, the Company again conducted a cybersecurity awareness month campaign, which focused on a variety of training topics aimed at promoting a strong and resilient security culture in our organization. - We also maintain a global data privacy program, which is overseen by our global privacy officer and sets out a framework for compliance with the EU General Data Protection Regulation and other relevant privacy laws and regulations.

-- We recently amended the Compensation Committee charter to rename the Committee as the "Compensation and Human Capital Management Committee" and to reflect the Committee's expanded oversight role of the Company's strategies and policies related to human capital management, including with respect to matters such as diversity, inclusion, pay equity, corporate culture, talent development and retention. - We believe in giving back to our communities and supporting other worthwhile initiatives that contribute to the betterment of society.
+We believe in giving back to our communities and supporting other worthwhile initiatives that contribute to the betterment of society.
 We encourage all of our sites to participate in a "Creating Better in the Community Day."
-The initiative is led by our local teams and employees are provided with an additional day of paid time off to participate. - After a one year hiatus due to the pandemic, we resumed our annual DJO Marine Open charitable golf outing in 2021, raising over \$120,000 to benefit the Marine Corps Scholarship Foundation.
-Since its inception in 2003, this event has raised more than \$1.5 million.
+The initiative is led by our local teams and employees are provided with an additional day of paid time off to participate.
+Our 2023 CSR Report highlights a number of the group events that our sites organized in 2023..